 - High and Low Risk Victims in Romania (Flaviu Ciopec, West University of Timisoara; Andra-Roxana Trandafir (Ilie), University of Bucharest)

-We look forward to this most important event and invite all interested scholars and practitioners to join the discussion in a combined effort to broaden our knowledge on the state of art in victimological research and current challenges of victim protection policies and practices in the Balkans, so that we may hopefully contribute to a better understanding of victimisation processes, as a precondition to improve victim support efforts.
+We invite all interested scholars and practitioners to join the discussion in a combined effort to broaden our knowledge on the state of art in victimological research and current challenges of victim protection policies and practices in the Balkans, so that we may hopefully contribute to a better understanding of victimisation processes, as a precondition to improve victim support efforts.